fenago/learn-java-12-programming/lab_guide/Lab_7.md

 classes:

--   [Objects]: Provides various object-related utility methods, some of which we have over-viewed in [Chapter
+-   [Objects]: Provides various object-related utility methods, some of which we have over-viewed in
-    6]
     *Data Structures, Generics, and Popular Utilities.*
 -   [Arrays]: Contains some 160 static methods to manipulate arrays, some of which we have over-viewed in
     *Data Structures, Generics, and Popular Utilities.*
--   [Formatter]: Allows formatting of any primitive type, [String], [Date], and other types; we have demonstrated the examples of its usage in [Chapter
+-   [Formatter]: Allows formatting of any primitive type, [String], [Date], and other types; we have demonstrated the examples of its usage in
-    6]
     *Data Structures, Generics, and Popular Utilities.*
 -   [Optional], [OptionalInt], [OptionalLong], and
     [OptionalDouble]: These classes help to avoid